 5 Spots with the Best Snorkeling on the Big Island

 If you’re looking for our top recommendations for the best snorkeling on the Big Island of Hawaii, look no further!
 World famous for its crystal clear, warm waters and diverse native marine life, Hawaii needs no introduction as a tropical vacation destination.
 Dense with fish of every size, shape, and color, there’s plenty of great spots around the Big Island to see the marine life up close, but there are areas better suited for snorkeling than others.
+Remember that these areas are sensitive marine habitats and that you should wear only reef safe sunscreen or use a sun shirt instead of sunscreen to help protect the coral.
 To get you prepared for your Big Island adventure, these amazing snorkeling locations and hotspots should be at the top of your travel itinerary:

 Honaunau Bay (Two Step)